praw-dev/praw/docs/pages/configuration_files.rst

 =======================

-PRAW can be configured on the global, user, local and ``Reddit`` instance level.
-Allowing for easy custom configuration to fit your needs.
+PRAW can be configured on the global, user, local and ``Reddit`` instance levels.
+This allows for easy custom configuration to fit your needs.

 To build the configuration settings, first the global configuration file is loaded.
 It contains the default settings for all PRAW applications and should